satishdevops777/Devops/Ansible.md

 * **Agentless**: Uses SSH or WinRM for communication, no agents needed on managed nodes.
 * **Simple Syntax**: Employs YAML for human-readable playbooks.
 * **Idempotent**: Ensures tasks only make changes when necessary, preventing unintended side effects.
+You can run the same Ansible playbook multiple times, and the system will end up in the same desired state every time — without unnecessary changes.
 * **Powerful & Scalable**: Suitable for everything from small personal setups to large enterprise deployments.

 ---